VVUQ · Module 3 of 10

 | Relative difference | ε = (ffine − fcoarse)/ffine | grid-to-grid change |

-| Extrapolated value | ffine + (ffine − fcoarse)/(rp − 1) | estimate of exact |
+| Extrapolated value | ffine + (ffine − fcoarse)/(rp − 1) | estimate of the continuum limit |

 | GCI | Fs|ε|/(rp − 1) | numerical uncertainty band |